AdobeDocs/commerce-contributor/src/pages/guides/doc-contributions/index.md

 ### Project boards

-All issues and PRs are automatically added to the following GitHub project boards"
+New issues and PRs automatically appear in the following GitHub project boards:

 - [Commerce - Issues](https://github.com/orgs/AdobeDocs/projects/6/views/1)—If you are not sure where to start contributing, search for issues with the `help wanted` and `good first issue` labels.
 These issues receive higher priority for processing.
 - [Commerce - Pull Requests](https://github.com/orgs/AdobeDocs/projects/5/views/1)—Track the progress of all PRs.

 ### Create a branch

-1. Create a new branch from your fork using a name that best describes the work or references a GitHub issue number.
+1. Create a branch from your fork using a name that best describes the work or references a GitHub issue number.
 1. Edit or create markdown (`.md`) files in your branch.
 1. Push your branch to your fork.